vgrigory/notepad/README.md

 * *npm install* - after cloning repo into your machine, run this at first to fetch all dependencies
 * *npm start* - run this to start serving project locally (e.g. http://localhost:8080/).
 Additionally applies eslint to project sources.
-* *npm run bundle* - bundles (contact, minify/uglify) entire project into dist/ folder
+* *npm run build* - bundles (contact, minify/uglify) entire project into dist/ folder
 * *npm test* - runs all mentioned tests